Mum Finds a Second Wife for Her Husband During Pregnancy

 Her father-in-law had 3 wives and through observing their interactions, Khuzatul discovered many advantages of polygamy.
 This led to her open-mindedness about a new wife for her husband.

-Fortunately for Khuzatul, her polygamous marriage has been going smoothly thus far and netizens are looking forward to more updates on the relationship from both wives on social media.
+Fortunately for Khuzatul, her polygamous marriage has been going smoothly, even more than a year on, and netizens are looking forward to more updates on the relationship from the wife via social media.

 This article was republished with permission from AsiaOne.